 The Robot Challenge consists of a series of aviation missions.
 Teams try to complete as many as possible under time pressure using the unique robots that they’ve built.

 This can be compared to a real-world engineering design review.
-After completing the aviation missions, students present the software and physical designs they’ve created for the challenge to judges.
+After completing the speed challenge and aviation missions, students present the software and physical designs they’ve created for the challenge to judges.

-Students research, design and present their own solution to a contemporary engineering problem faced by STEM professionals in the aviation industry.
+Students research, design and present their own solution to a contemporary engineering problem faced by STEM professionals in aviation humanitarian aid industries.

 There are a series of planned lessons and activities to show your students how to use the hardware and software, and how to prepare for the competition element.